Copycat Fries from Your Favorite Restaurants

 The Dunkin’ version of donut fries is only available for a limited time, but this delicious recipe from Kirbie’s Cravings will quickly become a lasting staple in your kitchen.
 Try them plain or dunked in chocolate glaze.

 Kid-friendly and quick, these crunchy oven-baked chicken fries are coated with a mixture of crushed potato chips, panko bread crumbs and Parmesan cheese.
-Dip them in ranch dressing, barbecue sauce or honey-mustard.—Nick Iverson, Milwaukee, Wisconsin
+Dip them in ranch dressing, barbecue sauce or honey-mustard sauce.—Nick Iverson, Denver, Colorado

 Don’t worry if you’re not on the West Coast.
 These copycat In-N-Out animal-style fries from Dinner Then Dessert taste just like the real deal.